Homes-MinecraftServerMod/HomesPages/commands/README.md

 ## Player Commands

+Player Command is a command the player can use in the game.

 | Command | Description |
 | :------ | :---------- |
 | [Home Command](./player/home.md) | Teleport to your home |